 Vaccination against Covid-19 will be offered to all people who are 18 and older.
 You do not have to be a Swedish citizen to get the vaccine and everyone who lives or is permanently staying in Sweden will be offered the vaccine.
 The vaccination against Covid-19 is free of cost.

 If you do not have a personal identity number you can contact a healthcare centre (Vårdcentral) for an appointment.
 You can either use the search tool "Hitta vård" (in Swedish) to find your closest healthcare centre or you can call the Swedish healthcare service 1177 directly (available in English) for contact details.
 Please note that the healthcare centres not necessarily offer vaccination, but they should be able to help you book an appointment at a vaccination site.

 Stockholm region is responsible for the vaccine rollout it Stockholm.

-You should get tested if you have symptoms that could be caused by Covid-19 or if you are entering from a country to which the Ministry of Foreign Affairs discourage non-necessary travels.
+You should get tested if you have symptoms that could be caused by Covid-19 or if you are entering from abroad (read more under "Entering Sweden" above.)

 Is accommodation offered by KI Housing safe and virus free?

 KI Housing has an on-going communication with the Public Health Agency of Sweden and follow provided guidelines.